Golani Brigade: 2007–2022

 The Golani Brigade participated in Operation Cast Lead.
 On January 5, 2009, Golani soldiers Maj.
 Dagan Wartman (32), Staff Sgt.
 Nitai Stern (21), and Cpl.
 Yousef Muadi (19) were killed in northern Gaza in a friendly fire incident when a tank accidentally fired a live round at an abandoned building in Jabalya in which Golani forces were taking cover.
 Three other soldiers were severely wounded and twenty more had minor injuries.

-Following the deployment of Golani soldiers in Hebron in December 2011, the Left wing press has reported that city residents have sensed a 'manifest worsening of soldiers behavior', as a result of 'detention, intimidation, provocation and arrest of children and teenagers; arbitrary detention of Palestinians or blocking access to roads; beating or threatened beating of detained residents; religion-based provocation and insults; forcible entry into homes and violation of Palestinian property' and 'reprisals against local and international human rights activists.'
+Following the deployment of Golani soldiers in Hebron in December 2011, there were reports that city residents sensed a 'manifest worsening of soldiers behavior', as a result of 'detention, intimidation, provocation and arrest of children and teenagers; arbitrary detention of Palestinians or blocking access to roads; beating or threatened beating of detained residents; religion-based provocation and insults; forcible entry into homes and violation of Palestinian property' and 'reprisals against local and international human rights activists.'

 At 1:05 a.m. on July 20, 2014, during Operation Protective Edge, seven Golani soldiers from the 13th Battalion were killed in the Battle of Shuja'iyya when an M113 armoured personnel carrier they were being transported in caught fire after an explosive device was set off under it.
 Reportedly, the APC was not fitted with armor that can withstand this type of blast.
-At 1:30 a.m., a soldier was killed when two soldiers got into a firefight with terrorists.
-At 5:45 a.m., another Golani force got into a firefight with terrorists.
+At 1:30 a.m., a soldier was killed when two soldiers got into a firefight with resistance fighters.
+At 5:45 a.m., another Golani force got into a firefight with resistance.
 Two soldiers were killed.
 At 8:50 a.m., three soldiers were killed when a Golani squad was caught inside a burning building, for a total of thirteen Golani soldiers killed in action that morning.